CyberBust7 Tips To Spotting And Combating Cyber Crime For Businesses

 • How to display vigilance in online activities

 Employee training needs a top-down approach that involves leaders and managers.
-The accountability for security measures starts here, traveling down to the rest of the team.
-With everyone on guard, cyber threats are easier to identify, mitigate, and prevent.
+The accountability for security measures starts here, travelling down to the rest of the team.
+With everyone on guard, cyber threats are more accessible to identify, mitigate, and prevent.

 READ ALSO: Popular Types Of Cybercrimes